The 50 Scariest Horror Movie Monsters Ranked

 One of the scariest monsters in 21st-century horror never shows its true face.
 Still, the spirit of King Paimon lingers in the dark and quiet terror of every moment of "Hereditary."
 Ari Aster's feature debut coats the air with a choking sense of wrongness from early on in the movie and lets the dread of Paimon's unseen force escalate into a wild and horrific climax.
 Audiences will have forgotten to breathe by the time Alex Wolff's Peter flings himself through a window and shuffles, possessed, into his treehouse shrine.

 "Hereditary" makes Paimon terrifying by refusing to explain him, instead offering clues and details leading up to the final, gruesome revelation that the family's tragedies have all been in honor of the dark deity.
-Viewers don't know exactly what he wants, or why, but it's clear that he gets it by causing deep hurt and tremendous fear.
+Viewers don't know exactly what he wants or why, but it's clear that he gets it by causing deep hurt and tremendous fear.
 The fact that his manipulations feed on situations that can happen to anyone, like mental illness, accidents, aging, and death, makes Paimon's power all the more frightening.
 (Valerie Ettenhofer)

-25. The Bedlam/Other Mother - Coraline (2009)
+25. The Beldam/Other Mother – Coraline (2009)

 Coraline Jones' mom is a total buzzkill.
 She almost never lets Coraline do what she wants and is too busy doing boring adult things with her husband to give Coraline the attention she craves.
 So, when Coraline ventures to the Other World and meets her Other Mother, she's immediately enthralled.
-Other Mother makes her delicious foods and encourages her to check out the wonders of the Other World, which is just like Coraline's world but more colorful and way more fun.
+Other Mother makes her delicious foods and encourages her to check out the wonders of the Other World, which is just like Coraline's home but more colorful and way more fun.
 One day, her Other Mother tells Coraline she can stay there forever if she wants.

 All she has to do is sew a pair of buttons over her eyes, like everyone else in Other World.

 "Coraline" is a story about how growing up isn't as scary as it seems, but it's also a story about how being trapped as a child forever would actually be horrifying.
-The Other Mother, aka the Bedlam, and her request perfectly embodies that horror.
-As unnerving as the Bedlam is when she eventually reveals her true form (with her spidery build, cracked face, and clawed fingers), it's the smiling, relentlessly perky facade she adapts to deceive Coraline that's truly unsettling.
+The Other Mother, aka the Beldam, and her request perfectly embodies that horror.
+As unnerving as the Beldam is when she eventually reveals her true form (with her spidery build, cracked face, and clawed fingers), it's the smiling, relentlessly perky facade she adapts to deceive Coraline that's truly unsettling.
 (Sandy Schaefer)

 24. The Overlook Hotel – The Shining (1980)

 Stephen King is known for a prolific career full of terrifying monsters.
-One of his most iconic and terrifying creations was The Overlook Hotel.
+One of his most iconic and terrifying creations was the Overlook Hotel.
 The Overlook first graced the pages of King's 1977 novel "The Shining" before its 1980 feature film debut.
-When troubled writer Jack Torrence moves his family into the Overlook as its winter caretaker, he soon discovers that the hotel is full of predatory spirits of deceased guests.
+When troubled writer Jack Torrance moves his family into the Overlook as its winter caretaker, he soon discovers that the hotel is full of predatory spirits of deceased guests.
 What's worse, it wants to corrupt Jack in an effort to take his son Danny because of his nascent psychic abilities.

-The Overlook isn't merely a haunted hotel, it's a sentient being with malicious desires and intent.
-It also happens to be able to corrupt its guests and ensnare them forever.
+The Overlook isn't merely a haunted hotel — it's a sentient being with malicious desires and intent.
+It also happens to be able to twist its guests and ensnare them forever.
 What really drives the terror home is the fact that its horrors are completely personal, using Jack's alcoholism and isolationist tendencies to turn him against his own family.
 It's a sentient, corrupting hotel that knows its victims and weaponizes their deepest weaknesses against their loved ones in a cycle of blood and death.
 Few things are scarier.
 (Jeff Ewing)

 23. Sam – Trick 'r Treat (2007)